MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

   The devices are enrolled in Intune as **dedicated devices** or **fully managed devices**.
 Users have access to the apps and settings on the device.
 Using policy settings, you can restrict users from different features, such as debugging, system applications, and more.

-  To configure devices for this scenario, you deploy the apps to the devices using app policies.
+  To configure devices for this scenario, you deploy the apps to the devices using application configuration policies.
 Then, use device configuration policies to allow or block device features.
+  - TIP: there are two methods to configure the Intune Managed Home Screen, 1.
+Device configurtaion policy 2.
+Application configuration policies.
+Application configuration policies support a larger range of configuration, use application configuration polices when more settings options are desired.
+To learn more please visit: https://learn.microsoft.com/en-us/mem/intune/apps/app-configuration-policies-overview

   To get started, use the following links: